travelmarx/scrapbook101core/docbuild/articles/get-started.md

 ## Run live

-After running {{site.sn}} locally, you can take optional next step and run {{site.sn}} as a web service.
+After running Scrapbook101core locally, you can take an optional next step and run Scrapbook101core as a web service.
 To do this you need to go live, which means publishing your site live with the following services:

 - [Azure Cosmos DB Service][cosmos] - This works the same as local emulator and you can copy any documents created locally to the live service.

 * [Azure Application Service][azapp] - You can publish your site directly from Visual Studio to the Azure Application service.

-Using Azure Cosmos DB Service you will eventually incur charges, but be sure to take advantage of any limited, free use offers.
+Using Azure Cosmos DB Service, you will eventually incur charges, but be sure to take advantage of any limited, free tier offers.

 There are a couple of other considerations when going live.
 In the least, you should consider:

 * Authentication and authorization.
 * Transfering any documents from local emulator to live service.
-* How to deal with asset storage.
+* Dealing with asset storage.

 These and other topics are discussed in [Next Steps][next-steps] and [Handling Assets][handling-assets].